comunica/rdf-test-suite-ldf.js/README.md

 ## Some default test suites

-I will create and publish some test-suites for the 4 engines of [comunica](https://github.com/comunica/comunica) which can be found [here](https://comunica.github.io/manifest-ldf-tests/).
+I created and published some test-suites for the 4 engines of [comunica](https://github.com/comunica/comunica) which can be found [here](https://comunica.github.io/manifest-ldf-tests/).

 ## License